Courses & Units

-In this second English unit, you will examine the three strands of the Australian Curriculum: English – language, literacy and literature.
-The unit will be centred on the range of texts typically encountered in children’s lives.
-An emphasis of study will be on notions of socio-cultural contexts and their impact on the ways different text types or genres construct meanings; the manner in which texts vary with respect to field, tenor and mode, the features of written texts, and the teaching of text types and grammar.
-The unit will also involve critical studies of children’s literature, including myths, legends, fairy tales, picture books, novels, poetry and film.
-There will also be a strong focus on the pedagogical imperatives underpinning the English curriculum – including explicit teaching, creative and critical approaches to English pedagogy, catering for diverse learners, sequencing lessons for cumulative learning, and assessment.
+Children encounter a wide range of texts in their lives.
+They are expected to read and interpret these texts, and to create their own.
+An emphasis of study in this unit will be on notions of socio-cultural contexts and their impact on the ways different text types or genres construct meanings; the manner in which texts vary with respect to field, tenor and mode, the features of written texts, and the teaching of text types and grammar.
+The unit will also involve the investigation of children’s literature, with a deep study of picturebooks, the most prevalent literary form found in K-6 classrooms

 |Unit name||Primary English Curriculum and Pedagogy|

 |Delivered By||University of Tasmania|

 |Location||Study period||Attendance options||Available to|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|